The Importance of Early Speech Intervention

 Follows one-step directions

-Sits and attends to a book
+Sits and pays attention to a book

 Uses some words independently